-Earth Charter Youth Group wikipage
+Earth Charter Youth Group Wikispace

-Our wikipage, at: http://ecyg.wikispaces.com/, is an open networking and resource site for all Earth Charter Youth Groups (ECYGs).
-The wikipage includes profiles of over 50 ECYGs from more than 30 different countries, resource links for the ECYGS and information about how to become a registered ECYG.
+Our Wikispace is an open networking and resource site for all Earth Charter Youth Groups (ECYGs).
+The Wikispace includes profiles of over 50 ECYGs from more than 30 different countries, resource links for the ECYGS and information about how to become a registered ECYG.
 It is the essential site for networking and cooperation between youth activists working with the Earth Charter.
-Many resources are available from our wikipage resource page at: http://ecyg.wikispaces.com/resources.
+Many resources are available from our Wikispace resource page.